-The scholarships listed below are made available by A Beka Foundation, Inc. To apply for any scholarship, please write to the Scholarship Committee and request a scholarship application or apply online.
+The scholarships listed below are made available by A Beka Foundation, Inc. To apply for any scholarship, complete a scholarship application online.
 Students who qualify may receive only one of the scholarships.
 A limited number of scholarships are available.
 Please apply early.